Capital punishment debate in the United States: Deterrence and brutalization

+Some research among criminologists indicates a strong professional consensus that the death penalty does not have a deterrent effect on crime.
+In a 2018 study, 92.6% of criminologists said the death penalty does not deter homicide, compared to 64% of the general public, while only 2% of experts and 32% of the public said it does.
+A 2009 study similarly found that 88% of criminologists believed death penalty has no detterent effect, 87% believe abolition would not increase murder rates, and 94% find little or no empirical evidence that executions reduce violent crime.

 One reason that there is no general consensus on whether or not the death penalty is a deterrent is that it is used so rarely – only about one out of every 300 murders actually results in an execution.
 In 2005 in the Stanford Law Review, John J. Donohue III, a law professor at Yale with a doctorate in economics, and Justin Wolfers, an economist at the University of Pennsylvania, wrote that the death penalty "is applied so rarely that the number of homicides it can plausibly have caused or deterred cannot reliably be disentangled from the large year-to-year changes in the homicide rate caused by other factors. ...
 The existing evidence for deterrence ... is surprisingly fragile."
 Wolfers stated, "If I was allowed 1,000 executions and 1,000 exonerations, and I was allowed to do it in a random, focused way, I could probably give you an answer."

 A 2012 report by the National Research Council of the National Academies concluded that studies claiming a deterrent effect, brutalization effect, or no effect on murder rates from the death penalty are fundamentally flawed.
 Criminologist Daniel Nagin of Carnegie Mellon said: "Nothing is known about how potential murderers actually perceive their risk of punishment."
 The report concluded: “The committee concludes that research to date on the effect of capital punishment on homicide is not informative about whether capital punishment decreases, increases, or has no effect on homicide rates".

 Naci Mocan, an economist at Louisiana State University, authored a study that looked at all 3,054 U.S. counties over death penalty on many different grounds.
 The study found that each execution prevented five homicides.
 Emory University law professor Joanna M. Shepherd, who has contributed to multiple studies on capital punishment and deterrence, has said, "I am definitely against the death penalty on lots of different grounds.
 But I do believe that people respond to incentives."
 Shepherd found that the death penalty had a deterrent effect only in those states that executed at least nine people between 1977 and 1996.
 In the Michigan Law Review in 2005, Shepherd wrote, "Deterrence cannot be achieved with a halfhearted execution program."